bctran16/bctran16/README.md

 ### Hi, my name is Bang (they/them) 👋

 I recently graduated this May with a degree in Computer Science from Boston University.
 When I was in school, my favorite courses were Distributed, Operating Systems, and Networks.
 These courses have helped me to become proficient in Python, Go, and Java.
+Outside of classes, I taught myself Javascript and learned more about web development in Nodejs.

 I am currently attending a batch at the (https://www.recurse.com/ "Recurse Center") where I am learning more about Rust and Golang.

 - 🔭 Currently learning Rust
 - 👯 I am looking to work in Backend